liamcryan/pickle-mock/README.rst

         # and then assert some things about my_div and my_ps

 All right, so I had some code like this and the tests were taking a long time because a lot of requests were being made.
-I wanted to mock the request so that it didn't actually make the request.
-So to do that I needed to write a custom class that mirrored some of the aspects of the response 'r' so that default responses were provided and I didn't actually need to make the time consuming requests::
+I wanted to mock the request so that it didn't actually make the request.  vcrpy is a library that will do this automatically, but wasn't working for me because I am using a proxy.
+It looks like a long-standing bug.
+I chose to write a custom class that mirrored some of the aspects of the response 'r' so that default responses were provided and I didn't actually need to make the time consuming requests::

     class CustomResponse: